 Ingredients

-- 1 teaspoons of finely chopped herbs (I used basil, parsley and thyme)
+- 1 teaspoon fresh herbs, finely chopped (I used basil, parsley and thyme)

 Instructions

-Once the bottom seems sturdy enough to flip, do so and sprinkle shredded cheese on top.
+- Once the bottom seems sturdy enough to flip, do so with a rubber spatula if you have one and then sprinkle shredded cheese on top.

-Roll up your egg wrap and you are done!
+- Roll up your egg wrap and you are done!
+Store leftovers in an airtight container.

 Jessica